 P2M (cable) Point to multipoint.
 Data is transferred from the instrument to multiple locations using a wired connection.
 Default data rate: 19200 bps.

-P2P (cable) Point to point.
-Data is transferred only between

-the instrument and one other location, such as a
+P2P (cable) Point to point (default).
+Data is transferred only between the instrument and one other location, such as a computer.

-computer.
 Default data rate: 9600 bps.
 P2M (wireless) Point to multipoint, wireless.
 Data is transferred wirelessly and can be received by multiple receivers.
+Use this setting with a RAELink3.

-1. Press [N/-] to step from one option to the next.

-- 2. Press [Y/+] to make your selection (the dark circle in the "radio button" indicates "on"). - 3.
-When you have completed your selection, press [MODE]. - Press [Y/+] to save the new real-time communications protocol. - $\bullet \quad \text{Press [N/-] to undo the change and move to the next sub-menu.} \\$
+- 1. Press [N/-] to step from one option to the next. - 2.
+Press [Y/+] to make your selection (the dark circle in the "radio button" indicates "on"). - 3.
+When you have completed your selection, press [MODE]. - Press [Y/+] to save the new real-time communications protocol. - Press [N/-] to undo the change and move to the next sub-menu.

-Power On Zero
+24.7.13 Power On Zero

-When Power On Zero is on, the instrument performs a zero calibration when it is turned on.
+When Power On Zero is on, the instrument is ready to perform a zero calibration when it is turned on.